UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 # R

-!!! tip "Examples"
-    We have examples of using R in batch scripts available in our [Job Examples](../../../running_jobs/batch_jobs/example_batch_jobs/) section.

 R is a popular language for data analysis and visualization.
 Different versions are available as software modules and we provide the graphical interface RStudio for R through our Open OnDemand web interface.

 Similar to other languages that use package managers to install libraries contributed by the user community, we recommend you create and manage your own local libraries in your account.
 This ensures a stable global environment for all users and that you have the most control over your packages' versions and dependencies.

 We provide instructions below for how to create, use, and switch between libraries as well as some debugging techniques for when package installations fail.
-We also provide some script examples (click the button in the banner at the top of this page) for submitting R scripts as batch jobs.

 RStudio is a popular method for running analyses (and for good reason!), but for longer-running jobs (say, many hours or days) or workflows that need more flexibility in their environment (e.g., need access to software installed as system modules such as gdal), we recommend batch submissions.

 ## Creating a Custom Library

 !!! tip ""
      R packages can be finicky.
-See **Switching Between Custom Libraries** and **Common Problems** below to help with frequent user issues.
+See [Switching Between Custom Libraries](#switching-between-custom-libraries) and [Common Problems](#common-problems-and-how-to-debug-them) below to help with frequent user issues.

 **Creating your first library**

-1. Make a local directory to store your packages
+1. Make a local directory to store your packages.
+It's recommended to include information about your library in the name, e.g., which version of R you're using.
+It's important to maintain a consistent version of R with your libraries since installing packages into one library with multiple versions or R will often cause trouble.
+Need to switch versions of R?
+[Creating a new library](#switching-between-custom-libraries) will help.
    ```bash
    mkdir -p ~/R/library_4.2
    ```

-2. Tell R where the directory is by creating an environment file[^1]
+2. Tell R where your library is by creating an environment file
     ```bash
     echo 'R_LIBS=~/R/library_4.2/' >> ~/.Renviron
     ```
+    The file ```~/.Renviron``` [is a "dot" file](../../../support_and_training/cheat_sheet/#hidden-files-and-directories) which means it does not show up when you run a standard ```ls```..
+This particular file can be used to control your R environment for each subsequent time you start a session.
+All the `echo` command does is append the line ```R_LIBS=~/R/library_4.2/``` to this file.

 3. That's it!
 Now you can install packages and they will be stored in the directory you just created.
 For example, to install and load the package ```ggplot2```:
     ```bash